polmonroig/mlm/README.md

 # mlm #

-This repository was created to save the developement of a machine algorithm that solves the LANL Earthquake Prediction kaggle research contest
+This is the repository for my Machine Learning Project Manager

 ### Prerequisites ###

-    c++
+    c++ >= 17
+    boost

 ### Who do I talk to? ###